muhammadajlal/Custom-Card-Game/README.md

-# Card Game
+# Custom Card Game Overview

-It is a two-player card game implemented in Java.
-This file contains the guidelines to run this game and perform unit tests in an IDE as well as in a Terminal environment.

-## Overview

 This project develops a Java-based two-player card game that simulates a custom card game played by the computer.
 The custom game logic, card handling, and user interactions are described in detail at the end of this file.
+This file contains the guidelines to run this game and perform unit tests in an IDE as well as in a Terminal environment.

 ## Prerequisites